 The School of Nursing offers the following Learning Communities:

 Nursing: Living, Learning, and Leading---male and female freshmen students majoring in nursing share one floor in Spicer Hall.
 Several upper classmen already in the nursing major live on the floor with the freshmen, serving as a mentors.
 Students are prioritized for admission into this living/learning community by the date on their housing contract.
 Students are advised to submit their housing contracts as early as possible.

 The "classroom" options

 Essentials for Nursing Learning Community:

-New freshmen interested in learning communities are encouraged to schedule the earliest possible date for New Student Orientation, as the nursing learning communities fill very early.
+New freshmen interested in learning communities are encouraged to confirm their enrollment at UA and attend a New Student Orientation, as early as possible as the nursing learning communities fill very early.
 Students do not need to live on campus in order to participate in one of these classroom communities.
-However, if a student wants to live in the Spicer Hall nursing community, they must also register for one of these classroom communities.